TosbackCgusBridge-Bot/CGUs-versions/Crateandbarrel/Privacy Policy.md

-**Ship it for just $4.95**Select purchases ship to a single address for one low flat fee.
-Terms and conditions apply.
+**Ship it for just $4.95**or choose FREE Store Pickup.
 See details Visit our other sites: CB2   The Land of Nod

 *   Shipping to: **United States** Change destination or currency